• Skip to main content

 Courtesy Dr Jefferey Yao, Dr Ashok Shyam, Ortho TV

-Intrinsic Ligaments
+1. Intrinsic Ligaments

-• Located entirely within the carpal bones.
+• Located entirely within the carpus

-• Connect adjacent carpal bones.
+• Connect adjacent carpal bones

 • Scapholunate ligament